 Writual has more that just planners, they have tarot candles, tarot and oracle decks, jewelry, and mala beads.
 They even have an undated tarot journal if you prefer one without dates that can be used for any year.

 Thank you to Sheila at Writual for sending over the 2022 tarot planner for me to review for this episode.
 I’ve loved working with it so far and am excited to use it all next year.

 If you would like a year ahead spread from me, you can book your reading on my website healingthrutarot.com - I’d love to help you get a sneak peak into what 2022 has in store for you.
 I pull a tarot card for each month of the year, a card for the energy of the year and 4 oracle cards - 1 for each season of the year.
 And if you give me your birthday, I will calculate your tarot year card as well.
 This reading is one of my favorite readings to do for myself and for others every year.
 This spread is $95.

 Have a wonderful holiday season whatever you celebrate.
 See you in 2022!

-*When you use my affiliate Writual link and the discount code HEATHER you can get 15% off Writual purchases.
+*When you use my affiliate Writual link and the discount code HEALING you can get 15% off Writual purchases.